 3.7 Barry University Parking Decals are not transferable and must be used by the person and on the vehicle in which they're registered.

-3.8 Barry University Parking Decals must be affixed to the front windshield driver side bottom.
+3.8 Barry University Parking Decals must be affixed to the rear window driver side bottom as indicated on the back of the decal.
 All University Parking Decals must be clearly visible at all times.
 If this is not possible, other arrangements must be made with an authorized Public Safety official in Landon Student Union, Suite 100.

 3.9 Barry University Parking Decals, which are taped, will not be considered to be permanently affixed.